dbconsultoria/weatherproject/readme.md

 ## Conclusion

 This project demonstrates how to create a complete ETL pipeline, manage data with a star schema in PostgreSQL, and expose an API to access the processed data.
-It serves as an excellent example of building scalable data engineering solutions with Python, FastAPI, PostgreSQL, and Docker.
+It serves as an excellent example of building scalable data engineering solutions with Python,  PostgreSQL and Docker.

 ---